How To: Clean an Area Rug

 For many of us, area rugs are a significant investment in decor.
 They warm up and add color to our rooms.
 They provide soft places for game playing, movie watching, and slumber partying.
 But in order for rugs to last for years, they need to be maintained.
 And a big part of that maintenance is regular cleaning.

 Fortunately, while you want to vacuum carpet twice weekly, you only need to deep-clean an area rug when it’s dirty.
 If the rug isn’t visibly dingy (or noticeably foul-smelling), try this test: Simply pick up a corner of the rug and let it flop down onto the floor.
 If a little cloud of dust floats up, a cleaning is in order.

 Sure, you can send out a rug to be cleaned off-site by professionals—but it ain’t cheap.
 If you’re willing to put in a weekend of work, however, it’s eminently possible to do a good job of cleaning a rug on your own at home.

 As an added benefit, you’ll have peace of mind knowing exactly what types of cleaners are being used on your rugs—knowledge that’s increasingly important to many, especially those with young children or chemical sensitivities.

-3. Wash.
-Using a sponge or brush, work a lather of shampoo or detergent deep into the rug.
+Using a sponge or brush, scrub the shampoo or detergent deep into the rug until you’re seeing suds.
 Allow the solution to sit on the rug and work for several minutes before rinsing.

-7. Loosen Fibers.
-Use a vacuum or soft-bristled brush to loosen up the fibers of the rug, as they may have compacted during the washing/drying process.
-Return your rug to the room and enjoy!
+Run a vacuum or a clean soft-bristled brush over your area rug to loosen up the fibers of the rug, as they may have compacted during the washing/drying process.
+Then, return your rug to the room and enjoy!

 With regular maintenance and cleaning, your rugs will serve your family and home for many years, playing host to scores of game tourneys, TV marathons, and fireside snuggles.